appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/add-remove-inputs-in-list.md

    ```jsx
    {{(appsmith.store.inputValue || [])}}
    ```
-4. Add an Input widget to the List.
+4. Drop an Input widget to the first item in the List.
 5. In the Input widget's property pane, set the **Text** property.

    Example: